platterss/assist-search/README.md

 This is also a [website](https://platterss.github.io/assist-search/).

 All the data collected is stored in the `data` folder (>400 MB) and is free to use.
-See the [wiki](https://github.com/platterss/assist-search/wiki) for information on how to use the data.
+See the [wiki](https://github.com/platterss/assist-search/wiki) for information on how the data is formatted.

 ## Prerequisites